mgsx-dev/gdx-gltf/README.md

 LibGDX Pixmap loading from binary data is not supported by its GWT emulation.
 So, GLTF embeded and binary formats are not supported for html/WebGL target.

+### CubeMap seamless limitations

+CubeMap seamless is a feature that perform correct cubeMap filtering.
+Without this feature, you may notice some artifacts for materials with high roughness since these artifacts are more visible at low resolution.
+The library automatically enable this feature when possible, based on these conditions :

+* For GLES 2 and WebGL 1, this feature is not supported at all.
+* For GLES 3 and WebGL 2, this feature is always supported and always activated.
+* For Desktop, it can be enabled if platform supports OpenGL 3.2+ or GL_ARB_seamless_cube_map

 # Troubleshooting

 ## Max uniforms: Constant register limit exceeded, do not fit in N vectors